west-code-development/West/doc/installations/theta.rst

 Running WEST Jobs
 ~~~~~~~~~~~~~~~~~

 The following is an example executable script `run_west.sh` to run the `wstat.x` WEST executable on two nodes of Theta with 64 MPI ranks per node.
-The job can be submitted with command `qsub run_west.sh` where <project_name> is replaced with an active project allocation.
+The <project_name> must be replaced with an active project allocation.

 .. code-block:: bash